What is considered a fair credit score?

 Personal Loans

-A fair credit score — typically in the 580–669 range — does not close the door on personal loans.
+A fair credit score, typically in the 580–669 range, does not close the door on personal loans.
 Many participating lenders work across the credit spectrum and look beyond your score.
-Harbor Lenders lets you check what options may be available without impacting your credit.
+What you earn and what you owe matters as much as the number.

 What to know